GitMasterBart/SnakePipeMultiHumaNn/README.md

 ![flowchart humenapipe](dag.svg
 )

-### Intergrade the backbone ofthe BakedInBiobakery by setting-up this pipeline
+### Intergrade the backbone of the BakedInBiobakery by setting-up this pipeline

 **install**